Pokémon Gold and Silver

 The games introduce 100 new species of Pokémon and follow the progress of the player character in their quest to master Pokémon battling.
 Both games are independent of each other but feature largely the same plot and, while both can be played separately, it is necessary to trade between these games and their predecessors in order to fully complete each games' Pokédex.
 The Johto Saga of the Pokémon anime is based on the new region introduced in the games.
+A third game in the generation, Pokémon Crystal, was released in 2000.

 Pokémon Gold and Silver were critically acclaimed upon release.
 They are considered by some to be the best games in the entire series, as well as some of the most significant games of the fifth generation of video game consoles.
 They continued the enormous success of Pokémon Red and Blue as Pokémon began to form into a multi-billion dollar franchise.
-The games almost matched the sales of Red and Blue, and by 2010 had gone on to sell over 23 million units making them the best-selling games for the Game Boy Color and the third-best-selling for the Game Boy family of systems.
+The games almost matched the sales of Red and Blue and by 2010 had gone on to sell over 23 million units, making them the best-selling games for the Game Boy Color and the third-best-selling for the Game Boy family of systems.

+In 2009, on the 10th anniversary of Gold and Silver, remakes titled Pokémon HeartGold and SoulSilver were released for the Nintendo DS.